-This Wrap Fee Program Brochure provides information about the qualifications and business practices of Investment Partners, LTD. If you have any questions about the contents of this brochure, please contact us at 330-308-9707 or at invest@invp.com.
+This brochure provides information about the qualifications and business practices of Investment Partners, LTD. If you have any questions about the contents of this brochure, please contact us at 330-308-9707 or at invest@invp.com.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

 Additional information about Investment Partners, LTD is also available on the Internet at www.adviserinfo.sec.gov.
-You can view Investment Partners, LTD's information on this website by searching for our name Investment Partners, LTD or our firm CRD number 108913.
+You can view Investment Partners, LTD's information on this website by searching for Investment Partners, LTD. You can search for information by using Investment Partners, LTD's name or by using Investment Partners, LTD's CRD number.
+The CRD number for Investment Partners, LTD is 108913.

-\Registration as an investment advisor does not imply a certain level of skill or training.
+Registration as an investment advisor does not imply a certain level of skill or training.